-Zooplankton and Mysid data are maintained by the NYDEC project manager.
-All raw counts are recorded by the examining laboratory technicians into Microsoft ® Office Excel 2003 spreadsheet templates.
+Zooplankton and Mysid data are maintained by SUNY Plattsburgh team and the NYDEC project manager.
+All raw counts are recorded by the examining laboratory technicians into Microsoft Excel spreadsheet templates.
 Data are evaluated for completeness and accuracy.
 Formulas for conversion to density values are re-verified.
-All data are backed up on redundant hard-drives, as well as, written to compact disc.
-Final approved data will be migrated to Microsoft ® Office Access 2003 to be merged with the Long Term Project dataset.
+All data are backed up on redundant hard drives.
 Zooplankton datasets are available upon request.